-- The legal basis for processing personal data is clear and unambiguous - A Data Protection Officer is appointed with specific responsibility for data protection in the organisation (if required) - All staff involved in handling personal data understand their responsibilities for following good data protection practice - Training in data protection has been provided to all staff - Rules regarding consent are followed - Routes are available to data subjects wishing to exercise their rights regarding personal data and such enquiries are handled effectively - Regular reviews of procedures involving personal data are carried out - Privacy by design is adopted for all new or changed systems and processes - The following documentation of processing activities is recorded: - Organisation name and relevant details - o Purposes of the personal data processing - O Categories of individuals and personal data processed - O Categories of personal data recipients - Agreements and mechanisms for transfers of personal data to non-EU countries including details of controls in place - Personal data retention schedules - O Relevant technical and organisational controls in place
+- The legal basis for processing personal data is clear and unambiguous - A Data Protection Officer is appointed with specific responsibility for data protection in the organisation (if required).
+This is now undertaken by One West. - All staff involved in handling personal data understand their responsibilities for following good data protection practice - Training in data protection has been provided to all staff - Rules regarding consent are followed - Routes are available to data subjects wishing to exercise their rights regarding personal data and such enquiries are handled effectively - Regular reviews of procedures involving personal data are carried out - Privacy by design is adopted for all new or changed systems and processes - The following documentation of processing activities is recorded: - Organisation name and relevant details - Purposes of the personal data processing - Categories of individuals and personal data processed - O Categories of personal data recipients - Agreements and mechanisms for transfers of personal data to non-EU countries including details of controls in place - o Personal data retention schedules - Relevant technical and organisational controls in place

-These actions are reviewed on a regular basis as part of the management process concerned with data protection.
+These actions are reviewed on a regular basis as part of the management process concerned with data protection and fall under the SLA with One West, Specialist Professional Services, Bath & North East Somerset Council.